pR0Ps/PhotoFloat/README.md

 The Python script scans a directory tree of images, whereby each directory constitutes an album.
 It then populates a second folder, known as the cache folder with statically generated JSON files and thumbnails.
 The scanner extracts metadata from EXIF tags in JPEG photos.
 PhotoFloat is smart about file and directory modification time, so you are free to run the scanner script as many times as you want, and it will be very fast if there are few or zero changes since the last time you ran it.

-The JavaScript application consists of a single index.html file with a single scripts.min.js and a single styles.min.css.
-It fetches the statically generated JSON files and thumbnails on the fly to create a speedy interface.
+The JavaScript application consists of a single `index.html` file with a single `scripts.min.js` and a single `styles.min.css`.
+It fetches the statically generated JSON files and thumbnails on the fly from the `cache` folder to create a speedy interface.
 Features include:

 * Animations to make the interface feel nice
 * Separate album view and photo view